École Jeannine Manuel: Jeannine Manuel

 Jeannine Manuel joined the French Resistance and became a member of the Free French in London in 1940.
 She returned to France in August 1944.
-In 1954, Jeannine Manuel founded the Ecole Active Bilingue in a former townhouse on Avenue de La Bourdonnais in Paris.
-For Jeannine Manuel, the aim of education was to help shape "whole" people, by which she meant, "individuals aware of their presence in this world, engaged in its history, and ready to play a part in world affairs".
+In 1954, Manuel founded the Ecole Active Bilingue in a former townhouse on Avenue de La Bourdonnais in Paris.
+For Manuel, the aim of education was to help shape "whole" people, by which she meant "individuals aware of their presence in this world, engaged in its history, and ready to play a part in world affairs".

 Expansion

 The school opened its doors in September 1954 with 9 students enrolled, a number that grew to 100 by January 1955.
 The school continued growing at such a rate that, by 1960, there was a lack of available space to accommodate its growing student body.

-Jeannine Manuel consequently created special bilingual classes for her secondary students and teachers at the Lycée de Sèvres in collaboration with her friend, Edmée Hatinguais, who was Inspector General, former head of the École Normale Supérieure de jeunes filles de Sèvres, and the first director of the International Center for Pedagogical Studies (Centre international d’études pédagogiques).
-The bilingual curriculum and pedagogical approach offered at the Lycée de Sèvres closely mirrored that developed by Jeannine Manuel.
+Manuel consequently created special bilingual classes for her secondary students and teachers at the Lycée de Sèvres in collaboration with her friend, Edmée Hatinguais, who was Inspector General, former head of the École Normale Supérieure de jeunes filles de Sèvres, and the first director of the International Center for Pedagogical Studies (Centre international d’études pédagogiques).
+The bilingual curriculum and pedagogical approach offered at the Lycée de Sèvres closely mirrored that developed by Manuel.